Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Introduction

 There exists a procedure that given three additive valuations $(v_1,v_2,v_3)$, constructs a probability distribution \( \mu \) over at most six deterministic allocations such that: { \begin{enumerate} \item The distribution \( \mu \) is \emph{ex-ante proportional}. \item In every deterministic allocation in the support of \( \mu \): \begin{enumerate} \item One agent is EFX-satisfied and receives her proportional share. \item One agent is EFX-satisfied and receives at least 9/10 of her MMS. \item One agent is EEFX-satisfied and receives at least her MMS. \end{enumerate}

 \end{enumerate} } \end{restatable} We note this implies that every deterministic allocation in the support of $\mu$ is \IMMX, and in each allocation each agent receives at least $\frac{9}{10}$ of her MMS share, and is also EEFX-satisfied.
 Our result is the first BoBW result to guarantee EEFX for more than 2 agents.
 Additionally, our algorithm is combinatorial (in contrast to the LP-based algorithm of \cite{babaioff2021bobw}).
 Our result shows that BoBW distributions that are ex-ante proportional and are supported on $9/10$-MMS allocations exist.
 This is near-optimal as the best fraction of the MMS cannot be larger than $39/40$ \cite{feige2021tight}.
 Our $9/10$ approximation of the MMS substantially improves on \citet{babaioff2021bobw} guarantee of $\frac{1}{2}$-MMS.\footnote{We note that \cite{babaioff2021bobw} provide a polynomial-time algorithm guaranteeing ex-ante proportionality and ex-post $\tfrac{1}{2}$-MMS.
-We later extend our result and show that ex-ante proportionality and ex-post $(\tfrac{9}{10}-\varepsilon)$-MMS can also be achieved in polynomial time.}
+We later extend our result and show that ex-ante proportionality and ex-post $(\tfrac{9}{10}-\varepsilon)$-MMS can also be achieved in polynomial time.} Moreover, we note that \cite{caragiannis2022new} show that MMS implies EEFX, but this implication holds only when there are no items with zero utility.
+In this paper we allow for items of zero utility, and as MMS does not necessarily imply EEFX in that general setting\footnote{To illustrate, consider three agents with identical additive valuations over five items with values $(10,10,2,0,0)$.
+Allocating the item of value 2 to agent 1 ensures that she receives at least her MMS value.
+However, agent 1 is not EEFX-satisfied: no redistribution of the remaining four items among the other agents yields an allocation that eliminates agent 1's envy up to any item (including zero-valued ones).}, it is non-trivial to guarantee EEFX on top of MMS for our model.